 A Tourist's Guide to Hollywood in Washington

-Northwest Prime Time readers may recall our last cover article, “Tugboat Annie & Seattle’s Silver Screen.”
+A cover article back when Northwest Prime Time was still in print took a look at “Tugboat Annie & Seattle’s Silver Screen.”
 The 1933 smash hit, Tugboat Annie, was the first Hollywood movie ever shot in Seattle.

 Since then, innumerable locations in Seattle and other Washington State places have been featured on screens large and small, from the iconic Space Needle to mysterious backdrops in little known corners of the state.